1. Storage ideas

 Sliding doors are a must when it comes to any small space, when open they take up less space allowing extra space.

-Are a great way to add in some extra storage without compromising on looks.
-Add a ledge above the sink with your daily essentials - soap, hand cream etc.) as it won't take up as much floor space.
+Ledges are a great way to add in some extra storage without compromising on looks.
+Add a ledge below the sink or above toilet with your daily essentials - soap, hand cream etc.) as it won't take up as much floor space.

 13. Function is key